Layout errors

 • CSS Grid: Ideal for two-dimensional layouts (rows and columns), allowing complex designs without excessive code.

-• Flexbox: Best for one-dimensional designs, allowing for easy alignment and distribution of space among items in a container.
+• Flexbox: Best for one-dimensional designs, allowing for easy Alignment and distribution of space among items in a Container.

 Both can work together, capitalizing on their strengths.
 For instance, a dashboard could utilize a CSS Grid for its overall structure while employing Flexbox within grid items for alignment.